 Richard Eisenberg is the senior Web editor of the Money & Security and Work & Purpose channels of Next Avenue and Assistant Managing Editor for the site.
 Follow him on Twitter @richeis315.

-The government’s annual Volunteering in the United States report just came out and I’m disappointed to report that both the number and percentage of Americans age 45 to 64 who volunteered in the 12 months ending September 2012 fell from the previous year.
+The government’s annual Volunteering in the United States report came out recently and I’m disappointed to report that both the number and percentage of Americans age 45 to 64 who volunteered in the 12 months ending September 2013 fell from the previous year.
 (I know, boomers are actually age 49 to 67, but the Bureau of Labor Statistics doesn’t break down the numbers this way.)

-Both of those declines were steeper than the overall dip in the U.S. volunteer rate of 0.3 percent.
+Those declines roughly matched the overall dip in the U.S. volunteer rate of 1.1 percent.

 (MORE: How Generous Are Baby Boomers?)

 What’s the problem?
 Even putting the year-to-year figures aside, why is it that fewer than a third of my fellow boomers — who often think of themselves as the original giving-back generation — volunteer?

 There’s no simple explanation, of course.
 We’re busy.
 We need to focus on hanging onto our jobs.
 We have obligations to our kids and parents.
 All true.